 key only in shell

-Next: Transfer completion to the minibuffer, Previous: TAB-only completion, Up: Installation and Configuration [Contents]
+Next: Transfer completion to the minibuffer, Previous: TAB-only completion, Up: Configuration [Contents]

 You may be interested in configuring Corfu in TAB-and-Go style.
 Pressing TAB